You can report a problem with street and roadworks here

 The work has finished but equipment and material are still on site

-The work has finished but I am concerned about the workmanship
+The work has been finished but I am concerned about the workmanship

 We may visit the site to assess the workmanship against National Specifications and guidelines.
 We are bound by these guidelines and specifications.